libbymiller/zamia_listening_pi/notes_on_building_debs.md

  * python-kaldiasr (not got that far yet)

-(this is extrapolating from (here)[https://github.com/libbymiller/zamia_listening_pi/blob/master/README.md] which I got from (now-outdated docs)[https://github.com/gooofy/zamia-speech#get-started-with-our-pre-trained-models] on the zamia github.)
+This is extrapolating from [here](https://github.com/libbymiller/zamia_listening_pi/blob/master/README.md) which I got from his [now-outdated docs](https://github.com/gooofy/zamia-speech#get-started-with-our-pre-trained-models) on the zamia github.)

 # 1. kaldi-chain-zamia-speech-en_20190609-1_armhf.deb